 Juan José Campanella

 Taking place in pre-war England, aging sisters Ursula and Janet live peacefully in their cottage on the shore of Cornwall.
 One morning following a violent storm, the sisters spot from their garden a nearly-drowned man lying on the beach.
 They nurse him back to health, and discover that he is Polish.
 Communicating in broken German while they teach him English, they learn his name is Andrea and that he is a particularly gifted violinist.
 His boat was on its way to America, where he is headed to look for a better life.
 It doesn't take long for them to become attached to Andrea, and they dote on him.
-Other townspeople, however, have their suspicions, especially when he befriends a German woman, Olga.
+Other townspeople, however, have their suspicions, especially when he befriends a Russian woman, Olga.
 Written by

 30 of 40 people found this review helpful.